billiamchoi/billiamchoi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Voice Phishing AI Dectecting App
+- 🔭 I’m currently working on Java
-- 🌱 I’m currently learning on LSTM Autoencoder
+- 🌱 I’m currently learning on Springboot
-- 🤔 I’m looking for help with React Native
+- 🤔 I’m looking for help with Java
-- 💬 Ask me about Elasticsearch